bootdotdev/blog/content/devops/cicd-is-devx.md

 ![xkcd automation](https://imgs.xkcd.com/comics/automation_2x.png)

-However, there is a problematic assumption that some people make in regards to automation.
+However, there is a problematic assumption that some people make in regard to automation.
 I do *not* think this is the right equation:

 ```
 should_automate = time_to_automate < time_for_task * num_tasks